By Dady Chery

 - One representative nominated by the business community.

 There is much to be learned from this affair about the leaders of supposed democratic countries.
 I expect this is how they would run everything if they could.
 Consider the World Trade Organization (WTO).
 Watch closely and pray against natural disasters.
-The next pay-for-play Commission might well be for your state or country.
+The next pay-to-play Commission might well be for your state or country.

 Though the IHRC boasts of its plans to restore urban centers and build homes throughout Haiti, its real mission, also stated quite explicitly, is to proceed with privatizations, in particular the privatization of the sea and air ports of Haiti’s capital city of Port-au-Prince.
 The plans for sweatshops are there too, though not as explicit.